Skip to Content

 ./vulpineos serve --host 0.0.0.0 --port 8443 --no-tls --api-key $VULPINE_API_KEY

-If --api-key is omitted in serve mode, VulpineOS generates one at startup and prints both the access key and a direct panel URL containing the token.
+If --api-key is omitted in serve mode, VulpineOS generates one at startup and prints both the access key and a direct panel URL.
+Open that URL in a browser to use the web panel.

 ./vulpineos remote --url http://your-server:8443 --api-key $VULPINE_API_KEY